 The good news is that, just like I recognized the scammers’ techniques, you can, too!
 I’m going to show you how to identify scammers online, and start being in charge of your cyber safety.

-Let’s explore: What are the most common types of scams?
+Let’s explore: What are the most common types of online scams?

 In this type of scam, a cyber criminal adopts a fake online identity to gain your trust and affection, using the illusion of a romantic relationship.
 Romance scams can happen easily because anyone can pretend to be someone else online.
 This type of crime could affect anyone, especially during times when you feel vulnerable or lonely, and are seeking human connection.